StyleQoRA: Quality-Aware Low-Rank Adaptation for Few-Shot Multi-Style Editing: Related Work

 \subsection{Few-Shot Image Generation}

 Numerous customization methods for few-shot text-to-image generation already exist, such as Dreambooth \cite{ruiz2023dreambooth}, CustomDiffusion \cite{kumari2023multi}, and StyleDrop \cite{sohn2023styledrop}.
 Despite these achievements, a substantial gap still persists between few-shot text-to-image generation and few-shot image editing.
 Text-to-image generation solely focuses on the consistency between the generated image and the given prompt.
 However, image editing requires a balance between the consistency of the generated image with the prompt and the preservation of content.
 In the early stage, ManiFest \cite{pizzati2022manifest} proposed a framework for few-shot image translation.
 This framework utilizes adversarial learning to learn a context-aware representation of the target domain from a few images.
 CtrLora \cite{xu2025ctrlora} trains different LoRAs on a base ControlNet for few-shot controllable image generation.
 But CtrLora \cite{xu2025ctrlora} still requires hundreds of paired data for fine-tuning a new style.
 Our work only requires 41 pairs for fine-tuning.
 PhotoDoodle \cite{huang2025photodoodle} applies a plain LoRA to a pretrained denoising transformer for few-shot photo doodling but does not explore the efficiency of LoRA.
-In our work, we propose a parameter-efficient multi-style MoE LoRA with style-specific and style-shared routing for few-shot style editing.
-This approach requires significantly fewer parameters than PhotoDoodle.
+In our work, we propose StyleQoRA which requires significantly fewer parameters than PhotoDoodle.